Himagna-Ganti/tracker/README.md

-# Expense-Tracker-App-in-Asp.Net-Core-MVC
+# Expense-Tracker-App

-This is an Expense Tracker App in Asp.Net Core MVC using SyncFusion Components.
+This is an Expense Tracker App in Asp.Net Core MVC.

-This is a complete Asp.Net Core application to demonstrate the building an enterprise application from scratch.
+This is a complete Asp.Net Core application mimicing an enterprise application

 Implemented CRUD Operation of Category & Transaction Grid with Paging & Sorting